clyde2020/ML_Portfolio/Cassava_Leaf_Disease_Classification/README.md

 -Tensorflow 2.7

 # Run the project
 This project was created in Google Colab.
 The directories are addressed as such for my own Colab environment.
-Setting up your source, train, and valid folders in the Initialize variables code section should allow the project to run.
+There are comments in the code which show which lines must be updated for the code to work.

 Download the project [data here](https://www.kaggle.com/mahmoudreda55/satellite-image-classification)